 Recipe ingredients:

-- MEAT: I use a combination of lean ground beef and maple flavored breakfast sausage in this pasta sauce.
+• MEAT: I use a combination of lean ground beef and maple flavored breakfast sausage in this pasta sauce.
 You could also use a combination of ground beef and ground pork, or any other flavored sausage.
+Italian Sausage also works well.
+My father in law immigrated to the US from Italy, and lived with us for a short time.
+Our Italian Sausage was substituted in our grocery order with Jimmy Dean Maple Sausage, so we tried it, and he declared he liked it better than Italian Sausage so we just stuck with it from that point forward.

-- TOMATO: I use both tomato sauce and tomato paste in this spaghetti sauce.
-I prefer the Basil, Garlic, and Oregano flavored tomato paste as it adds lots of extra flavor.
+• TOMATO: I use both tomato sauce and tomato paste in this spaghetti sauce.
+I prefer the Basil, Garlic, and Oregano flavored tomato sauce and paste as it adds lots of extra flavor, but plain works also.

-- VEGETABLE: diced onion and fresh minced garlic are used in this sauce.
-For ease buy ready diced onion from the store.
+• VEGETABLES: diced onion and fresh minced garlic are used in this sauce.
+For ease, you can buy ready diced onion from the store, but a freshly diced whole onion works best.
+Saute with a bit of butter, salt, pepper, and garlic powder for great flavor.

-- SUGAR: 1 teaspoon of sugar is added for a little sweetness and to balance out the acidity in the tomatoes.
+• SUGAR: 1 teaspoon of sugar is added for a little sweetness and to balance out the acidity in the tomatoes.
+If you are sensitive to the acidity, you can add more to taste, as desired.

-- PASTA NOODLE: I like using the PLUS (yellow box) Barilla Pastas whenever possible because it adds needed protein, ALA Omega 3, and extra fiber into the dish.
-For this recipe, I’m featuring the PLUS Angel Hair Pasta, but you can use any variety of pasta with this great tasting pasta sauce.
+• PASTA NOODLES: Our favorite pasta to use is PLUS (yellow box) Barilla Pastas whenever possible because it adds needed protein, ALA Omega 3, and extra fiber into the dish.
+For this recipe, I’m featuring the PLUS Angel Hair Pasta, but you can use any variety of pasta with this slow-cooked tomato sauce.

 Flavor variations: